Written by Clare (she/her) and Chloe (she/her), students

 So, I hope these tips help to get you started!
 Your first year of university can be very busy and will go by quickly, so you’ll be glad to have already started the process of creating a great résumé for co-op or other career opportunities.

-And remember, in building a résumé you'll definitely go through a trial and error process, but eventually you’ll have a shining document that shows off all your best qualities.
+And remember, when building a résumé, you’ll definitely go through a trial-and-error process, but eventually you’ll have a shining document that shows off all your best qualities.

-Building a great résumé takes time!
-Focus on the process of gaining skills and experience as you move into this next chapter of your life — your résumé will grow with you.
+Building a strong résumé takes time!
+Focus on developing your skills and experiences as you move into this next chapter of your life — your résumé will grow with you.

 Once you're a Waterloo student